-A plastic crown worn by the Notorious B.I.G for a photoshoot just days before his murder, is up for sale at Sotheby’s in New York at their first hip hop memorabilia sale for $594,750, more than double the estimate.
+A plastic crown worn by the Notorious B.I.G for a photoshoot just days before his murder, has sold at Sotheby’s in New York at their first hip hop memorabilia sale for $594,750, more than double the estimate.

 Whilst the crown is mass produced and on the face of it worthless, you can still buy one on eBay for £4.99, it is the connection to the rapper which has made it so valuable.
 The portrait of the Notorious B.I.G, taken by the photographer Barron Claiborne has been described as ‘one of the most recognisable images in hip-hop culture.’

 It is an intriguing image, which captures the paradoxes of Biggie’s life: the hardship and criminality, the glamour and excess.
 As portraiture goes, this is a King who is weary of life, though he is not ready to give up his crown just yet.

 A crown is an archetypal image.
 It can represent ‘ego’, 'adult' and a rounded sense of self.
 With it comes responsibility.
 The shadow of this is patriarchy, domination and brute force, though the saying goes, 'the hand that wields the sword shall never wear the crown.'
 Of course, at some point, a crown needs to be passed down.
 Letting go of ego - and a crown - is not easy, as Richard III and the Notorious B.I.G found out to their cost.

 Crowns are full of symbolism too.
 In ancient Egypt, the Pharaoh’s diadem contained golden images of a vulture and a cobra, protecting the pharaoh and therefore Egypt.
 Precious stones are often inlayed into the base of a crown; though this is not just for decoration.
 Many ancient cultures believed these stones had magical powers, which somehow magnified the fertility of the monarch, the source of which was believed to come from inside the head.